GSA/open311-simple-crm/documentation/INSTALL.md

   * `open311_use_external_id` set to `always`
   * `open311_use_external_name` set to `external_id`

-This forces your FMS-endpoint to only accept FMS reports which provide the ID or ref from the client system that is reporting them.
+This forces your Open311 Simple CRM to only accept FMS reports which provide the ID or ref from the client system that is reporting them.
 FixMyStreet clients can be configured to behave in this way.